Click on thumbnails to see enlarged images.

 *What is a Giclee Print — on canvas or on watercolor paper?

 A Giclee is an exceptionally high quality ink jet print made on a professional printer.
 Materials and inks used are of superb quality and intended to achieve both stunning appearance and excellent display life.
 It is hard for people to appreciate the beauty of an excellent reproduction.
 I stayed away from making prints for a long time.
 However, a few years ago circumstances called for a print.
-I was blown away by the sheer gorgeousness of the product.
+I was blown away by the sheer gorgeousness of the product, originating at Stan Bowman’s atelier in upstate New York.
 Not only were the colors lush, but the process captures the subtle shadowing created by the protruding elements on the surface of the weavings.
 As a result, the prints look as though they are three-dimensional!